A1cX/AI_Log_PoC/README.md

 This project is a **Proof of Concept (PoC)** to test AI-based log analysis.
 The goal is to explore how we can detect unusual log entries automatically, which can later be applied to a specific application logs.

 ## Log Data Used
-Hadoop logs from LogHub were used as a substitute for Genesys logs to safely test the AI log analysis workflow.
+Hadoop logs from LogHub were used as a substitute for the target application logs to safely test the AI log analysis workflow.
 They have a similar structure with timestamps, log levels, components, and messages with the target application that needs proof of Concept validated.
 This allows us to practice parsing, anomaly detection, and visualization before working with real application logs in a test environement.

 ## What I did so far
 1. **Created project folder** on my Mac (`~/Desktop/AI_Log_PoC`).